pmilinr/DS514-515/README.md

 1. Reduce the maximum advance booking period to no more than 360 days (from two years to one year).
 2. Adjust booking strategies by requiring a deposit payment of 30% of the room price at the time of reservation or shorten date for the payment
 3. Provide flexible pricing or perks for high-ADR bookings to reduce price sensitivity.
+4. Apply stricter cancellation or deposit policies to countries with historically high cancellation rates.
-4. Negotiate terms with OTAs for stricter cancellation rules.
+5. Negotiate terms with OTAs for stricter cancellation rules.
-5. Offer direct-booking benefits to shift customers from OTA channels.
+6. Offer direct-booking benefits to shift customers from OTA channels.
-6. Require partial prepayment for reservations > 7 nights.
+7. Require partial prepayment for reservations > 7 nights.
-7. Provide stay packages or discounts to lock in longer stays.
+8. Provide stay packages or discounts to lock in longer stays.
-8. Implement stricter cancellation or deposit policies between March–May.
+9. Implement stricter cancellation or deposit policies between March–May.
+10. Improve customer communication by implementing automated reminders and pre-stay confirmations.
-9. Develop a machine learning model to predict booking cancellations.
+11. Develop a machine learning model to predict booking cancellations.

 **## Impact**
 1. Reduces revenue loss from customers who cancel "early-booked rooms."
 2. Increases retention among high-value bookings.
+3. Reduction in cancellations from markets with unstable booking behavior.
-3. Lower cancellations from the highest-risk booking channel.
+4. Lower cancellations from the highest-risk booking channel.
-4. Protects potential revenue lost from canceled long-duration stays.
+5. Protects potential revenue lost from canceled long-duration stays.
+6. Reduce unintentional cancellations and decrease the incidence of no-shows

 # DS514/515